graphql/graphql-spec/spec/Section 6 -- Execution.md

 need to be known, as well as whether the non-deferred grouped field set must be executed serially, or may be executed in parallel.

-ExecuteFieldPlan(fieldPlan, objectType, objectValue, variableValues, serial, path, deferUsageSet, deferMap):
+ExecuteFieldPlan(newDeferUsages, fieldPlan, objectType, objectValue, variableValues, serial, path, deferUsageSet, deferMap):

 - If {path} is not provided, initialize it to an empty list.
 - Let {groupedFieldSet}, {newGroupedFieldSets}, {newDeferUsages}, and